ethanCrobison/ethanCrobison.github.io/index.md

 I'm a third year PhD candidate at Northwestern University.
 I like to yell about games and gardening.
 My friend Slim recently sold me on the glory of [Pandoc](http://pandoc.org).

+I'm interested in a lot of things, but my current focus is on democratizing answer set programming so that more folks (especially game designers) can leverage its expressiveness.
+Other interests include "surfaced" (understandable, debuggable) AI and robust (non-fragile, non-stupid) agents.

 <br>